intro2r/intro2r/unit3/index.md

 Reading: Wickham, H. 2001.
 [The Split-Apply-Combine Strategy for Data Analysis](https://www.jstatsoft.org/article/view/v040i01/v40i01.pdf). *Journal of Statistical Software* 40.

+ - (This paper describes the idea and principles, but also a specific R package (plyr) that we do not cover).

 Functions: `apply()`, `tapply()`, `sapply()`, `lapply()`